aliencaocao/TIL-2024/vlm/multistage/README.md

 ### Takeaways
 - Val and test correlation on CLIPs are not reliable beyond 0.8 mAP due to lack of noisy val data
-- Upscaling is always bad even though they do result in a clearer segregation of scores in CLIPs.
-To be investigated.
+- Upscaling is always bad on val even though they do result in a clearer segregation of scores in CLIPs.
+They do improve test scores.
+This is likely due to local testing samples are not noisy enough and benefit of upscaling is overweighed by the artifacts.
 - SAHI (slicing inference) on YOLO is not suitable for this task despite it being designed for small objects detection.
 - Strong (var=2500) GaussianNoise augmentations significantly improve test performance of YOLO
-- Reason why CLIP-ViT-H and Metaclip-H significantly outperform siglip in local but significantly **underperform** siglip on test:
+- Reason why CLIP-ViT-H and Metaclip-H etc. significantly **outperform** SigLIP in local but significantly **underperform** SigLIP on test:
 1. CLIP-ViT uses softmax as loss.
 It's learning objective is given **multiple** captions and classifiy them.
 This means while the model CAN, it does not learn fully the features useful for a single-caption task, which is what is test and not val.
-2. SigLIP on the other hand, uses Sigmoid as loss, which operates on a single one-to-one caption-image pair.
+2. SigLIP on the other hand, uses Sigmoid as loss, which operates on a one-to-one caption-image pair.
 This means the model is more suited for the task at hand, despite a smaller scale than H variants.
 - Isolate the 2 tasks and evaluate separately on leaderboard: use pretrained SigLIP and iterate on YOLO until max, then turn to SigLIP.
-- Large BS works a lot better for SigLIP
+- Large BS works a lot better for SigLIP as mentioned by many contrastive loss papers, due to the need for more negative samples in a batch.

 ### Evaluation